kowshikmeda/devtinder/backend/README.md

 -Create a userSchema & userModel
 -Create a POST /signup API to add data to database -Push some documents via API calls with Postman
+-Error handling using try,catch

+-JS object vs JSON(difference)
+-Add the express.json() middleware to your app
+-Make your /signup API dynamic to receive data from the end user -User.findOne() with duplicate emailIds,which object will returned -API get user by  emailId
+-API get feed -get all users from database
+-API get user by ID
+-Delete a userAPI
+-Difference between PATCH and PUT
+-Update a user API
+-Explore the mongoose documentation for models methods -What are options in model.findOneAndUpdate method,explore about it -API update user by emailId

+-Explore schemaTypes options in documentation
+-add required,unique,lowercase,min,max,minLength,maxLength
+-Add default
+-create a custom validator for gender
+-Improve the DB schema - put all apprioriate validations on each fields in schema -Add timestamps to Userschema
+-Add API validation on PATCH request & signup POST API -Data Sanitization-Add API validation on each field -Install validator
+-Explore validator library function and use validatorfunctions for email,password,photourl -Never Trust req.body